digitallyinduced/ihp/Guide/deployment.markdown

 ## Deploying with Shipnix

-Shipnix is a service for deploying NixOS web servers on DigitalOcean.
-Shipnix generates a base NixOS configuration for you to build on.
-This providess freedom to configure and ease of deployment.
+Shipnix is a service for deploying NixOS web servers on DigitalOcean with first-class support for IHP.

+Generating a base NixOS configuration for your specific project, Shipnix provides full freedom to configure with ease of use.

-Apart from the technical differences, the deployment experience in Shipnix is fairly similar to IHP Cloud.
+Apart from the technical differences, the deployment experience in Shipnix is similar to IHP Cloud.

 ### Account Setup

-Register a new Shipnix on [shipnix.io](https://shipnix.io) account and follow the instructions to create a NixOS image tied to your account.
-This one-time procedure takes about 10 minutes.
+Register a new Shipnix on [shipnix.io](https://shipnix.io) account and follow the instructions to upload a NixOS image tied to your DigitalOcean account.
+This one-time processing takes about 10 minutes.

 ### Creating a new project

 Provisioning a new IHP project is straightforward with the IHP starter.
-Read [the IHP starter guide](https://docs.shipnix.io/starters/ihp/) to find out how to set domains and enable https with LetsEncrypt.
+Read [the IHP starter guide](https://docs.shipnix.io/starters/ihp/) to find out how to set domains, enable https with LetsEncrypt and other common usecases.

-### Migrate from IHP Cloud
+### Migrate from IHP Cloud to Shipnix

 If you wish to migrate from IHP Cloud, Shipnix has a [migration guide](https://docs.shipnix.io/migrate/ihp-cloud/).